 Not sure how to make your business dream a reality?
 Take the guesswork out of the process.
 Read on to learn how to start a small business in ten steps.

 Start to put your vision for your venture to paper through a thorough business plan.
-This should have your business proposition and market analysis.
-Don’t forget your organizational and managerial strategy, too.
+This outlook should have your business proposition and market analysis.
+Don't forget your organizational and managerial strategy, too.
 Your marketing and sales plans must also be in this plan.
-Don’t forget to include funding requirements and future financial projections.
+Don't forget to include funding requirements and future financial projections.

 Will you be operating a brick-and-mortar business?
 Or, do you prefer to run a home-based business?
-Choose a location that is attractive to potential customers or clients.
+Choose a site that is attractive to potential customers or clients.
 Then, lease the space and follow any zoning laws.